Berlin Warschauer Straße station

 Nearby Attractions

-East Side Gallery: Just a short walk from Warschauer Straße station, this open-air gallery features murals painted on the remnants of the Berlin Wall.
-It offers a unique artistic perspective on the historical significance of the wall and its impact on the city.
+1. East Side Gallery: Just a short walk from Warschauer Straße station, this open-air gallery features murals painted on a remaining section of the Berlin Wall, celebrating freedom and artistic expression.

 Insider Tips